crypdoughdoteth/Glizzy-CLI/README.md

 To monitor multiple: _pass `-a` before each address, `-t` before each threshhold value_.
 To set the threshhold to be the _same value for each address_, pass *only one* value using the `-t` flag.

 For more help use `goonz_monitor --help`

+## Docker

+In the docker-compose file, enter your command with flags/values seperated accordingly:

+command: ["glizzy", "-a", "0xAddressHere"]

+`docker build -t glizzy .`

+`docker-compose up`